CocoaPods/guides.cocoapods.org/source/contributing/tickets-handling.html.md

 The following guidelines are indicative and any step can be skipped when reasonably useless.

-CocoaPods ticket handling and development is an open process where actors use their own judgement to decide whether they are comfortable undertaking an action.
+CocoaPods' ticket handling and development is an open process where actors use their own judgement to decide whether they are comfortable undertaking an action.
 If for any reason there is no enough confidence for an action the rest of the team can be called.